controlecidadao/samantha_ia/README.md

   After answering the questions, the interface will open in a new browser tab.
 This is the Samantha's **browser-side**.

-* Open Microsoft Task Management by pressing CTRL + SHIFT + ESC to monitor resource usage (memory, wifi, etc.).
+* Open Microsoft Task Management by pressing CTRL + SHIFT + ESC to monitor memory usage.

 <br><br>
 # ▶️ Video Tutorials